Donald L. Gill's specialty is what makes people twitch.

 "He appeals to people's emotions," says Mr. Muller.
 "I think I try to appeal to people's reasoning, which may not be the best way to go."

-Being the reasonable one, it's not surprising that Mr. Muller was appointed by Mr. Ecker to the county's Solid Waste Advisory Committee in 1991.
+Being the reasonable one, it's not surprising that Mr. Muller was appointed by Mr. Ecker to Howard County's Solid Waste Advisory Committee in 1991.

 'We live for the outdoors'